 In the years since joining Soluri Architecture, Phoebe has combined her space planning and design skills with her belief that good design reflects the client’s identity and supports the client’s goals.

 An allied member of the American Society of Interior Designers (ASID), Phoebe earned a Bachelor’s degree from Emory University and an Associate’s degree from the Fashion Institute of Technology in Interior Design.
 As a member of the US Green Building Council (USGBC) and a LEED Accredited Professional, Phoebe is dedicated to bringing sustainability and social responsibility to each project.
 Whether the project calls for the pursuit of a LEED Certification or simply an environmentally sensitive approach to design by selection of sustainable, renewable and healthy materials and systems, Phoebe provides the resources and education necessary to achieve that goal.

-Indira Jerez is Soluri Architecture’s Office Manager, responsible for managing all financial, operational and billing matters.
+Indira Jerez is Soluri Architecture’s Business Strategist/Manager, responsible for establishing and implementing the firm’s business strategies and managing all financial, operational and billing matters.
 Since joining the firm in the summer of 2015, Indira has completely revamped the firm’s bookkeeping and billing system.
 She has also analyzed data from the firm’s 12-year history to improve business processes and efficiency.

 Indira is a graduate of Syracuse University where she double-majored in finance and communications / rhetorical studies.
 She began her career as a finance professional and municipal trading desk controller at Goldman Sachs.
 She went on to become a fixed income controller for Jefferies & Company.
 In 2010, Indira was appointed Director of Finance and Operations at Same Sky, a fair-trade jewelry company that offers employment opportunities to women in Africa and ex-offenders in the United States.